AERIALCOMPUTING/aerial-computing/README.md

 Today, opportunities to encounter such modes of thinking are limited.

 ## 3. Definition

+AERIAL COMPUTING is a conceptual framework that transforms physical space into an aerial domain for cognitive and experiential understanding, where human thought emerges directly through interaction within this domain rather than through traditional screen-based interfaces.

 AERIAL COMPUTING is not a technology for presenting information.
 It is an environment that generates changes in understanding and cognition through experience.